emmanuelvisage/docker-sendy/README.md

 Inspired by :  https://github.com/svtek/Sendy-Docker

 I also externalized all mandatory variables as env variables to make it more docker friendly.

-I have had to modify the sendy config.php file to do that so keep in mind that if you use another version of sendy you will probably have to re-do these modifications and I can't guarantee that the php version and the loaded libraries will remain the same.
+**I had to modify the sendy config.php file to do that so keep in mind that if you use another version of sendy you will probably have to re-do these modifications and I can't guarantee that the php version and the loaded libraries will remain the same.**

 # Building the container
  Once you have setup the project run: